KimuraCoz/KimuraCoz/README.md

 ## I'm KimuraCoz
-Live in Makassar City, South Sulawesi, Indonesian.
+Live in Makassar City, South Sulawesi, Indonesia.
 A vocational school student majoring in computer and network engineering.

+I am passionate about technology, specifically focusing on **Web Development** and **Network Administration**.
+I enjoy building projects and learning how to manage complex networks using tools like Debian and MikroTik.

 ## Connect with me: